-- Describe how environmental health problems influence our lives - Describe the potential impacts of population growth upon the environment - State a definition of the term environmental health - List at least five major events in the history of environmental health - Identify current issues in the environmental health field - Describe employment opportunities in the environmental health field
+- Describe how environmental health problems influence our lives. - Discuss the potential impacts of population growth upon the environment. - State a definition of the term environmental health. - List at least five major events in the history of environmental health. - Summarize employment opportunities in the environmental health field.